yuvadius/CEP/README.md

 * #### CEP ####
 This class is the main Complex Event Processing Unit.

-A CEP object is constructed with an algorithm, optional patterns an optional event stream, optional output container, and a config parameter to whether save a copy with the history of the event stream and replay it on new patterns - saveReplica.
+A CEP object is constructed with an algorithm, optional patterns an optional event stream, optional output container, and a config parameter to whether save a copy with the history of the event stream and replay it on new patterns - saveReplica and also performanceSpecs of type PerformanceSpecifications that will help in building the tree.
 ```
-__init__(self, algorithm: Algorithm, patterns: List[Pattern] = None, events: Stream = None, output: Container = None, saveReplica: bool = True)
+def __init__(self, algorithm: EvaluationMechanism, patterns: List[Pattern] = None, events: Stream = None, output: Container = None, saveReplica: bool = True, performanceSpecs : PerformanceSpecifications = None):
 ```

 The CEP Object has the following functions:

 ```
-addPattern(self, pattern: Pattern, priority: int = 0, policy : PolicyType = PolicyType.FIND_ALL)
+addPattern(self, pattern: Pattern, priority: int = 0)
 ```
 Adds a pattern to search matches for in the event stream.
-You can attach to the pattern an optional priority value to the pattern to prioritize that pattern when processing is heavy, and a policy of how to search for matches.
+You can attach to the pattern an optional priority value to the pattern to prioritize that pattern when processing is heavy.

 ```
 addEvent(self, event: Event)